IshadP/Vault/content/4-AI Chat/LinkedIn Posts.md

 **Bar 4:** Built from the open question left by Bar 2.
 It worked, but felt slightly cramped.
 Adding multimodal features later would only only worsen the situation.
 Still, for our current text-only scope, the team agreed it was the most balanced solution for our app.

-After designing these, one thing became very clear cramming too many  things into a single-line bar never feels right.
+After designing these, one thing became very clear, cramming too many things into a single-line bar never feels right.
 There's a reason for it:

 Visual Space on screen = Mental Space